gyuho/gyuho.dev/leegyuho/content/about/_index.md

 ---

 ### About Me
-> I am a software development engineer at Amazon Web Services, Inc.
+> I am a senior software development engineer at Amazon Web Services, Inc.